 As the mixture is pumped underneath the concrete slab, it fills all empty spaces and creates pressure on the slab that lifts the surface upwards.
 Once injected, the slurry will then harden into a solid fill that's more stable than the soil, yet lighter than concrete.

-HomeSpec BasementFix offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
+HomeSpec Waterproofing and Foundation Repair offers a fast, effective, and less invasive approach to concrete leveling with PolyLevel®.
 The PolyLevel® system involves injecting an expanding polymer foam under the concrete for a durable, long lasting solution.
-If you're interested in learning how PolyLevel® can fix and protect your concrete slab, call us for a free estimate for our alternative to mudjacking in Detroit, Warren, Sterling Heights and nearby.
+If you're interested in learning how PolyLevel® can fix and protect your concrete slab, call us for a free estimate for our alternative to mudjacking in Ann Arbor, Sterling Heights, Warren and nearby.

 These concrete steps have suffered from severe settling over time and have separated from the foundation structure.